Manage Headers

 - You will find the created header in the endpoint details

-- Click on Edit instance icon view the create header
+- Click on Edit instance icon view the created header

 - You will find the created header if Enable for reachability is yes in the edit instance list